-Official Mail may be used for notices of Auxiliary meetings as well as requests for lodging reservations and conference registration for official meetings.
+] Official Mail may be used for notices of Auxiliary meetings as well as requests for lodging reservations and conference registration for official meetings.
 TRUE FALSE Unofficial mail includes mailing personal information between members.
-TRUE FALSE As a matter of general policy, a roster of names and addresses of Auxiliary members sha NOT be made available to As a general policy, subject to IRS regulations, tax deductions may be claimed for cost of uniforms and their maintenance.
-TRUE FALSE Section 832, Title 14, United States Code is the authority for compensation of Auxiliarists in the case of or Auxiliary members may appear before legislative hearings as private citizens; however, they are not authorized to wear the Auxiliarynor in any way indicate
+TRUE FALSE As a matter of general policy, a roster of names and addresses of Auxiliary members NOT be made available to As a general policy, subject to IRS regulations, tax deductions may be claimed for couniforms and their maintenance.
+TRUE FALSE Section 832, Title 14, United States Code is the authority for compensation of Auxiliarists in the case ofor